Pfleiderer-Adrian/Pfleiderer-Adrian/README.md

 ### 🔭 I'm working on..
 - M.Sc degree in computer science at the University of Augsburg
-- cyber and data security at Webasto SE
+- it-infrastructure at the university clinic of Augsburg

 ### 📈 I gained experience as..
+- test engineer for cyber and data security at Webasto SE
 - software developer at Syntegon Technology GmbH
 - test engineer at AraCom IT Services AG